 Francis and Hannah (twins) 1812, and Peter Richard 1814.
 Up until 1807 the family address was shown (on their baptismal records) as Broker's Row, Moorfields, after which the address was 14 Ludgate Hill.
-This may have meant that William and Jane Wilkinson and their family resided at the same address as the business, perhaps an apartment over the premises below.
+This may have meant that William and Jane Wilkinson and their business, perhaps an apartment over the premises below.